RS2002/homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Robot RL & Sensing
+  - Deep Learning & Reinforcement Learning
   - NLP & MIR & Multi-modal
-  - Machine Learning & Optimization
+  - Wi-Fi Sensing & Federated Learning

 # Education to show in About widget
 education: